Please see below links for existing A-Plan clients:

-If you choose to have your documents saved in an online portal, your branch will send login details by email.
+If you choose to have your documents saved in an online portal, you will be able to access them here: https://portal.csr24.co.uk/mvc/400220544.
 If you have any trouble logging in or have lost your login details, please get in touch with your branch who will be able to help.

 You can find your local branch contact details using our Branch Finder here: https://www.aplan.co.uk/branch-finder

 Sometimes also known as no claims bonus, a no claims discount provides a reduction in the premium based on the number of years that you have not claimed on the policy.
 The percentage discount increases each year (and can vary between insurers) and the maximum allowable is normally achieved at around 5 or 6 years, although some insurers do go beyond.